30 Jan 2023

 2 minutes reading time

-In December, the Zurich Administrative Court in Switzerland ruled that we can continue to label our products with names such as "planted.chicken" and consumers will not be misled.
+In December, the Zurich Administrative Court in Switzerland ruled that we can continue to label our products with names such as "planted.chicken" and that consumers will not be misled.
 Unfortunately, our joy did not last long, as we now have to defend our case again.
-The Federal Department of Home Affairs (FDHA) has challenged the decision of the Administrative Court and decided to refer it to the Swiss Federal Court.
+The Federal Department of Home Affairs (FDHA) has challenged the decision of the Administrative Court and decided to submit it to the Swiss Federal Supreme Court.

 1. Take a photo of other products that use animal terminologies that are not in the product (e.g. Hot Dogs), and share it in your story on Instagram.
 Tag us with @eatplanted and use the hashtag #wedontchickenout